Hall of Fame

 Thanks for your efforts over these past 47 years Kirk, you have touched a lot of lives here!

-SHIRLEY PETERSEN – Contributor/Teacher
+SHIRLEY PETERSEN – Contributor / Teacher

 Shirley Petersen and family

-Shirley Petersen taught in the Midland District for a total of 38 years (5 in Wyoming and 33 in Lost Nation).
+Shirley taught in the Midland District for a total of 38 years (5 in Wyoming and 33 in Lost Nation).
 She retired from teaching in 1994 and has remained active in our community helping others in countless ways.
 She is 91 years young and still volunteering when needed.

 She has been involved with the Zion Lutheran “Piecemakers” for 21 years, making quilts for those in need.
 She has been involved in the local food pantry and in serving “Sparks” kids supper for the past 9 years.
 She has volunteered for Community Vacation Bible School for as long as she can remember.